Offshore Crane Operator – Stage 3 Re-assessment

 Course Fee and Additional Service Costs

 $2,838.00 ($2,580.00 + GST).
 This course fee includes catering each day of the course duration.

 Terms and Conditions of Enrolment

-Course participants are required to agree with the Term and Conditions of enrolment.
-These terms and conditions are available on request from Perth Simulation Centre staff.
+Course participants are required to agree with the terms and conditions of enrolment, available for reading during the online enrolment process.